shadi-fsai/a1facts/README.md

     ![Ontology Example](public/Onto_example.png)

-2.  **Populate the Graph**: You then ingest data from reliable sources into the knowledge graph.
-This could be from internal documents, databases, or external APIs.
-A1C ensures that this data is structured according to your ontology.
+2.  **Populate the Graph**: You then ingest data from different sources into the knowledge graph.
+This could be from internal documents, databases, external APIs, or the web.
+A1C ensures that this data is structured according to your ontology, but also that it's factual by triangulating facts from different sources.

     ![Example Knowledge Graph](public/example_KG.png)

 3.  **Query with Confidence**: When your AI agent receives a question, it doesn't just rely on its internal training data.
 Instead, it uses A1C to query the knowledge graph.
-This means the agent's answers are based on the structured, verified data you've provided.
+This means the agent's answers are based on the structured, verified data.

     ![Query Example](public/Query_example.jpeg)